scottliu77/TigerIslandX/README.md

 Priority:
   1. Tigers/Totoros
   2. Nuking
+  3. Expand an existing settlement
-  3. Place a tile random tile
+  4. Place a tile and start a new settlement